 These developments also sharpen the focus on the role that companies play in providing workplace and economic opportunities to women.
 While abortion is often framed as a cultural issue, it is also a healthcare issue and an economic issue.
-Allowing states not only to prohibit abortion, but also to criminalize women for miscarriages and medical complications that terminate pregnancy, may increase already high barriers to economic security and equality, particularly among poor women and women from racial and ethnic minorities.
+Allowing states not only to prohibit abortion, but also to criminalize women for miscarriages and medical complications that terminate pregnancy, may increase already high barriers to economic security and equality, particularly among poor women and women of color.

 That, in turn, will affect business performance and national economic performance.
-Even before the recent Supreme Court decision, curtailments of abortion and other reproductive healthcare services in some states have had a significant economic impact: the Institute for Women's Policy Research estimated those restrictions cost state and local economies \$105 billion annually across the country.1
+Even before the recent Supreme Court decision, curtailments of abortion and other reproductive healthcare services in some states have had a significant economic impact: the Institute for Women's Policy Research estimated those restrictions cost state and local economies \$105 billion annually across the country.

-Restrictions on abortion can narrow the talent pool: research suggests that Targeted Restrictions on Abortion Providers (TRAP) laws (which curtail access to contraceptives and reproductive services including, but not limited to, abortion) make women less occupationally mobile, reduce the number of women entering the workforce, trap women in dead-end jobs, and reduce the number of women entering and graduating from college.2 Thus, for many employers, abortion prohibitions may mean that they will have a reduced labor talent pool as women may have to leave the workforce, cut back hours, or choose to move from states where access to reproductive healthcare is restricted or unavailable.
+Restrictions on abortion can narrow the talent pool: research suggests that Targeted Restrictions on Abortion Providers (TRAP) laws (which curtail access to contraceptives and reproductive services including, but not limited to, abortion) make women less occupationally mobile, reduce the number of women entering the workforce, trap women in dead-end jobs, and reduce the number of women entering and graduating from college.
+Thus, for many employers, abortion prohibitions may mean that they will have a reduced labor talent pool as women may have to leave the workforce, cut back hours, or choose to move from states where access to reproductive healthcare is restricted or unavailable.

-- 1 Institute for Women's Policy Research, 2021 - 2 Washington Center for Equitable Growth, 2022
+1 Institute for Women's Policy Research, 2021